TestersArea/TestersArea-terms/privacy-policy.md

 ---

-*This privacy policy was last reviewed and is effective as of the date stated above.*
+*This privacy policy was last reviewed and is effective as of August 23, 2026.*